-In a sense, the research program is one answer to the question, what would Google do?
-The programs could be situated in the larger context of the extent and effects of 'googlization'.
-Until now, the googlization critique has examined the growing 'creep' of Google; its business model and its aesthetics, across information and knowledge industries.
-Library science scholars in particular concern themselves with the changing locus of access to information and knowledge (from public shelves and stacks to commercial servers).
-The 'Google effect' also may be couched in terms of supplanting surfing and browsing with search.
-It also may be studied in terms of the demise of the expert editor, and the rise of the back-end algorithm, themes to which I will return later.
+In a sense the research programs are the scientific community's answer to the question, what would Google do?
+The programs could be situated in the larger context of the extent and effects of "googlization".
+To date the googlization critique, which originated in the reaction to the search engine company's entrance into the library (the Google Books project), has examined the growing "creep" of Google, its business model as well as its aesthetics across information and knowledge industries.
+11 Especially library science scholars concern themselves with the changing locus of access to information and knowledge (from public shelves and stacks to commercial servers).
+"Google effects" also may be couched in terms of the supplanting of surfing and browsing by search.
+They also may be studied in terms of the demise of the expert editor, and the rise of the back-end algorithm, themes to which I return.
 Here, however, the point is that they also may be studied in terms of models for research - ones that seek to replicate the scale of data collection as well as analysis.

-The proposal I am putting forward is more modest, yet still in keeping with what are termed registrational approaches to user studies.
-Online devices and software installed on the computer (e.g. browsers) register users' everyday usage.
+The proposal I am putting forward is more modest, yet still in keeping with what are termed approaches to user studies that are registrational.
+Online devices and software installed on the computer (e.g., browsers) register users' everyday usage.
 Browser histories would become a means to study use.
-The larger contention is that data collection, in the methodological turn described above, could benefit from thinking about how computing may have techniques which can be appropriated for research.
+The larger contention is that data collection, in the methodological turn described above, could benefit from thinking about how computing may have techniques which can be repurposed for research.
 Thus the proposal is to consider first and foremost the availability of computing techniques.

-I would like to suggest inaugurating a new era in Internet research, which no longer concerns itself with the divide between the real and the virtual.
+I would like to put forward a new era in Internet research, which no longer concerns itself with the divide between the real and the virtual.
 It concerns a shift in the kinds of questions put to the study of the Internet.
 The Internet is employed as a site of research for far more than just online culture.
-The issue no longer is how much of society and culture is online, but rather how to diagnose cultural change and societal conditions using the Internet.
+The issue no longer is how much of society and culture is online, but rather how to diagnose cultural change and societal conditions with the Internet.
 The conceptual point of departure for the research program is the recognition that the Internet is not only an object of study, but also a source.
 Knowledge claims may be made on the basis of data collected and analyzed by devices such as search engines.
-One of the more remarkable examples is Google Flu Trends, a non-commercial (Google.org) project launched in 2008, which anticipates local outbreaks of influenza by counting search engine queries for flu, flu symptoms and related terms, and 'geo-locating' the places where the queries have been made.
-It thereby challenges existing methods of data collection (emergency room reports), and reopens the discussion of the Web as anticipatory medium, far closer to the ground than one might expect.
-10
+One of the more remarkable examples is Google Flu Trends, a non-commercial (Google.org) project launched in 2008, which anticipates local outbreaks of influenza by counting search engine queries for flu, flu symptoms and related terms, and 'geo-locates' the places where the queries have been made.
+It thereby challenges existing methods of data collection (emergency room reports), and reopens the discussion of the Web as anticipatory medium, closer to the ground than one expects.12